PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership with Masters

 Christian Tulio, PharmD, MBA, MS

-Pharmacy Operations Manager, University of Utah -
+Pharmacy Operations Manager, University of Utah Health, Salt Lake City, UT -

 2021